catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

   We strongly suggest to organize secrets in folders based on its intention.
 Vault will automatically create subfolders, if you enter a specific path.

   :::
 - add as many _Secret data_ lines, as you require to store in this secret
 - click on the _Save_ button to store your first secret

-![create your first secret](assets/vault-add-first-secret.png)
+![create your first secret](assets/vault-add-first-secret.png) Secret data values have been made visible for demonstration purpose.
+By default values aren't visible in plain text.

 After you have created your first secret in Vault, the path is created inside your secret store and can be browsed easily.